The New York Diakonia Program

 The program provides educational and spiritual growth through worship, retreats, and a supportive community of fellow students, mentors, and instructors.
 It includes twelve courses, six per academic year.

-Although this course of study is used by students who wish to continue on to become a Rostered Deacon in our synod, it is not a requirement of the classes to serve in this way.
-(In fact, the majority of graduates do not go on to become deacons)
+Although this course of study is used by students who wish to continue on to become a Rostered Synod Deacon, it is not a requirement of the classes to serve in this way.
+In fact, the majority of graduates do not go on to become deacons.

 A recent graduate says:

-“This experience provides a background and foundation for following God's call to "go out" It strengthens you for weekly worship and your Monday through Saturday walk.
-The energy and enthusiasm from fellow Christians is contagious!"
+“This experience provides a background and foundation for following God’s call to 'go out.'
+It strengthens you for weekly worship and your Monday through Saturday walk.
+The energy and enthusiasm from fellow Christians are contagious!”

 Don’t wait to “Grow your Faith”